jordanmatthew970/final_exam_finder/README.md

 # Final Exam Finder

-Final Exam Finder is a Python script that allows for the search of final exam details based on the course name at Yale University for Spring 2024.
+Final Exam Finder is a Python script that allows for the search of final exam details based on the course name at Yale University for Spring 2024 using the webscraping Python package scrapy.

 ## Installation